Chart Color Schemes

 Employment

-The area has a notably high concentration in transport, postal & warehousing, with employment levels at 1.7 times the regional average.
-However, professional & technical services have limited presence, with only 6.8% of residents employed in this sector compared to the regional average of 10.1%.
-The predominantly residential area appears to offer limited local employment opportunities, as indicated by the difference between the Census working population and resident population.
-Over a 12-month period ending September 2025, employment in Ardeer increased by 3.9% while the labour force grew by 4.8%, resulting in an unemployment rate rise of 0.8 percentage points.
-In comparison, Greater Melbourne saw employment grow by 3.0%, with a labour force increase of 3.3% and a smaller unemployment rate rise of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 provide insights into potential future demand within Ardeer.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Ardeer's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+The area offers limited local employment opportunities, as indicated by Census data comparing working population and resident population.
+Between December 2024 and December 2025, employment increased by 2.7%, labour force by 3.7%, leading to an unemployment rise of 0.9 percentage points.
+In Greater Melbourne, employment grew by 2.4%, labour force expanded by 2.8%, with unemployment rising by 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ardeer's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment